 The Ultimate Guide to Customer Journey Optimization

 Customer Journey Optimization (CJO) is the new conversion rate optimization (CRO).
-As an eCommerce company, in order to keep competing and keep converting in an increasingly competitive market, you need to know your customer journey like the back of your hand – and be an expert at making it relevant and seamless.
+As an eCommerce company, in order to keep competing and keep converting in an increasingly competitive market, you need to create a data-backed customer journey map – and be an expert at making it relevant and seamless.
 Because if you don’t, your competitors will.

 In this guide, you’ll get step-by-step pointers on how to map out your customer journey and then optimize it, along with examples of brands who are excelling at this.
 By the end, you’ll see your brand – and hopefully your customer – in a whole new light.